lobhtml/retro-docs/posts/pcsx2.md

 ![Grand Theft Auto III PCSX2 Screenshot](../img/gta3-3.png)
 *PCSX2 screenshot*

 The advantage of using PCSX2 is that you can use a PS5 controller via USB.
 Crucially, you can monitor OBS as you play without needing to switch to another HDMI input.
-There is also the option of upscaling the image to HD or even 4K in 16:9 ratio, if recreating a native PS2 look is not a priority.
+There is also the option of upscaling the image to FHD or even 4K in 16:9 widescreen, among other graphics settings.

 # Lag issue: Solved